essejblack/audio-to-text-py/README.md

-# Audio Transcription with OpenAI Whisper
+# Audio Transcription with Groq AI Whisper

 This Python project transcribes speech from an `audio.mp3` file into text using the Groq Whisper API.
 The resulting text is saved to a file named `transcription.txt`.